igoorsimoess/JusCrawler/README.md

 - Pytest

 #### Some cool features
-- In order to enhance the crawler perfomance, multiprocessing was applied in API call in order to run two spiders in parallel
+- In order to enhance the crawler perfomance, multiprocessing was applied in API call in order to run two spiders in parallel.
-This enhanced the time for scraping the data by 2.
-The meantime for consulting is between 6 - 7 seconds to retrieve the data
+This enhanced the scraping time by 2.
+The average time for consulting is now between 6 - 7 seconds.

 - Some input checks was made:
     - The API infers the Court (Tribunal de Justiça de Alagoas ou do Ceará) by the input pattern.